 Hannah was the widow of Sumner M. Hancock who had died, leaving her with a baby boy, Sumner O. Hancock.
 The couple lived in Casco village and Nathan raised Sumner as his own; in fact, the child’s name always remained “Hancock”.
 Sumner O. Hancock inherited the Decker fortune as there were no other children.
 Eventually the family chose to rename the business Hancock Lumber, as it remains today over 160 years later.
 Family Business Magazine recognizes Hancock Lumber Company as the 71st oldest family business in America.

-Today Hancock Lumber Company is one of the largest, most dynamic and vertically integrated lumber companies in New England with 430 employees serving over 10,000 customers annually.
+Today Hancock Lumber Company is one of the largest, most dynamic and vertically integrated lumber companies in New England with 530 employees serving over 10,000 customers annually.
 Our sawmill division is the largest manufacturer of Eastern White Pine boards in the world with annual production of 80,000,000 board feet, operating three sawmills in Bethel, Casco and Pittsfield.
 In 2008, the sawmill division captured the coveted Philip C. Hastings award in recognition for the company’s leadership in reducing energy usage.
 The energy efficiency upgrades reduced the kilowatt usage by almost 25%, saving nearly 800,000 kilowatt hours.
 In 2011, Hancock Lumber was named the Maine International Trade Center’s (MITC) Exporter of the Year, with nearly 25% of their production sold outside the United States.
+Four years running the company has been named a “Best Place to Work in Maine”.

 Six generations of continuous operation: growing trees, keeping Maine green, manufacturing renewable and sustainable Eastern White Pine products and creating housing for Mainers.
 This is what we do.
 To make it even better, we do it all as a local, independent Maine company in an age of global giants.
 Maine needs local companies like ours to compete, win, and, remain independent.
 When you step back and look at our company in this way you see how special we really are and how lucky we are to be connected to all of you.